Donor Profile

 Bilateral Spending

-Norway’s strategic priorities are largely reflected in its bilateral funding allocations.
-In 2022, humanitarian assistance received the largest shares of bilateral ODA.
-Refugees in donor countries as well as energy were the next largest priorities in ODA spending.
+Norway’s strategic priorities are reflected in its bilateral funding allocations.
+In 2022, humanitarian assistance received the largest share of bilateral ODA at 16%.
+In-country refugee costs and energy were the next largest priorities, receiving 12% and 11% of ODA, respectively.

-Norway directs most of its ODA to LICs and LMICs, as defined by the DAC.
-Because a large share of Norway’s ODA is channeled as earmarked funding to multilaterals to support CSOs and in-country refugee costs, 51% of Norway’s bilateral ODA in 2022 was not allocated to a specific income group.
+Norway directs most of its ODA to LICs, as defined by the DAC.
+Because a large share of Norway’s ODA is channeled as earmarked funding through multilaterals to support CSOs and in-country refugee costs, 57% of Norway’s bilateral ODA in 2021 was not allocated to a specific income group.
 As a result, explicit funding for LICs officially accounted for only 17% of bilateral ODA in 2022.
+However, including the share of bilateral ODA provided for multilateral projects in LICs or refugee costs, 52% of bilateral ODA went to LICs.

 Multilateral Spending and Commitments